HO CHI MINH CITY, 2016

 Back in my night-filled room, I light my smoke and stare out at the city of Ho Chi Minh in its primary neons and pulsing, light-sucking clouds.
 A wall of iridescent blocks; other, darker ghost towers sketched out in construction lights.

-In front, from below my feet into the illuminated distance, extends a dark bowl of vegetated land, ringed with trees, a mallowy sweep of swampy patches crowned with fluffy-headed reeds which catch the light nicely in the late afternoon, and beyond that, a different kind of lifestyle hub, a village of grass-roofed long-houses almost hidden in a ruck of palm trees, a kinked column of smoke lazily rising.
-There are, if you look, lakes and fish-ponds, a long flimsy bridge you can ride a motorbike across with care.
+In front, a dark bowl of vegetated land extends into the illuminated distance, ringed with trees, a mallowy sweep of swampy patches crowned with fluffy-headed reeds which catch the light nicely in the late afternoon, and beyond that, a different kind of lifestyle hub, a village of grass-roofed long-houses almost hidden in a ruck of palm trees, a kinked column of smoke lazily rising.
+There are, if you look, lakes and fish-ponds, a long flimsy bridge you can ride a motorbike across, carefully.
 A net set up on a patch of shale, where ten or twenty boys play volleyball after school.
 In the evening I see their mums and dads trooping home, in yellow hard-hats and matching shirts.
 The village is in fact an itinerant workers’ dormitory; they’re making the best of things down there, while they build District 2 into the new fashionable heart of the city, a hub for foreigners and the fantastically wealthy elite of this communist country.

 As Marshall McLuhan said, in the future all times will coexist.

-Just before the the end, the past all comes back.
+And just before the the end, the past comes flooding back.

 There are no stars, only the luminescent clouds.